Non-celiac gluten sensitivity: Wheat allergy

 The clinical presentation may be sufficient in most cases to distinguish a wheat allergy from other entities.
 It is excluded when there are normal levels of serum IgE antibodies to gluten proteins and wheat fractions, and no skin reaction to prick tests for wheat allergy.
 Nevertheless, these tests are not always completely reliable.

 If an allergic reaction can not be clearly identified, the diagnosis should be confirmed by food provocation tests, ideally performed in a double-blinded and placebo-controlled manner.
-Delayed allergic reactions may occur with these type of tests, which have to be negative over time, but there are no international consensus statements on diagnosing delayed wheat/food-related symptoms.
+Delayed allergic reactions may occur with these types of tests, which have to be negative over time, but there are no international consensus statements on diagnosing delayed wheat/food-related symptoms.
 Usually, reactions that appear between two hours and five days after the oral challenge are considered delayed.
 Mucosal challenge followed by confocal endomicroscopy is a complementary diagnostic technique, but this technology is not yet generally available and remains experimental.